gianlazz/AzureFunctionsPractice/README.md

 There are example tests for the RESTful CRUD operations.
 They can be run with the debugger.
 These are implemented with ts-jest to add TypeScript support to the jest testing library.

 Run/Debug Tests:
+Insure that you have your local.settings.json COSMOS_SQL_ENDPOINT & COSMOS_SQL_MASTERKEY configured to a deployed instance from the deployment script and then, with all vscode tasks killed run the vscode compound debug launch "Functions/Jest" to run and debug the tests.

 ![alt test](https://media.giphy.com/media/QsPgzcFhSlgPe44zJy/source.gif)